 See what C-p does when the cursor is in the middle of the line.

-Then do C-f's back to the end of the line and beyond.
+Then do C-f's to return to the end of the line.

-When you go off the top or bottom of the screen, the text beyond
+When you move past the top or bottom of the screen, the text beyond

 see what happens.